Pratiable/IronworksTranslator/README.md

 - Final Fantasy XIV running in DirectX 11 mode

 ## Setup Tips
-- You need to enter an Gemini API key when using the Gemini translation model
+- You need to enter an Gemini API key when using the Gemini

 ## Building the Project